-Let's suppose your goal is to identify overdue projects and tasks, and to reschedule them when they go overdue.
+Let's suppose your goal is to identify overdue projects and tasks and reschedule them when they are overdue.

 Once this goal is identified, you now need to create an entire workflow around it so that you can catch your tasks before they fall through the cracks.
 Here are some questions to ask yourself: